meyerct1/kralj_lab_2020/README.md

 *main_script.py
-  The file that runs the machine learning model.
+  Trains a new machine learning model.
 Currently using the Keras wrapper on Tensorflow.

+*existing_model.py
+  Uses an existing image net model and retrains on new data.

+*model_load.py
+  Loads a saved_model file and returns predictions on new data.

 *image_preprocessing.py
   Functions that help with processing images to feed into the model.